h3x4d3c1m4l/devtools/README.md

 - [ ] Custom problem/solution views (currently there's only support for string input/output)
 - [ ] About screen (link to GitHub, show licences using license registry)
 - [ ] Settings menu (pick light/dark theme, language maybe)
-- [ ] Connect to API to retrieve inputs
+- [ ] Connect to API to retrieve inputs (might not be possible for web due to CORS)
-- [ ] Improve solver code viewer